muntasimulhaque/muntasimulhaque.github.io/README.md

-# Personal Website of Muntasim Ul Haque
+# muntasimulhaque.github.io

-This is the source code repository for Muntasim Ul Haque's personal website hosted on GitHub Pages.
+Source code for my personal website at [muntasimulhaque.github.io](https://muntasimulhaque.github.io).

-It's built with Jekyll using a clean, minimalist design that is content first.

-Here's what you'll find:

-- A simple and responsive layout that looks good on any device
-- Built-in SEO so the content shows up in search
-- All content written in simple Markdown
-- A lightweight blog for posts
-- No JavaScript - pure HTML/CSS for better performance and accessibility
+Built with Jekyll on GitHub Pages.
+Minimal by design.
+Pure HTML and CSS, no JavaScript.
+Content written in Markdown.

-Feel free to fork this repo if you want to use it as a starting point for your own GitHub Pages site!
+Feel free to fork it if it suits your needs.

-Let me know if you create something cool with it!